Bullets, primers, powder, cases, cartridges, .38 special, 9mm, 5.56 NATO, oh my! More bullet types than you can shake a stick at.

 Open Tip Match

 OTMs have a tiny opening at the top because of their manufacturing process.
-However, these openings don’t expand like the hollow points as their openings are too small to expand.
+However, these openings don’t expand like hollow points as their openings are too small.

-Ballistic Tip/ Boat Tail
+Ballistic Tip & Boat Tail

 A boat tail (BT) bullet has its bottom part more streamlined.
-This design helps hold weight well when shooting.
-Additionally, it helps stabilize the projectile while in the air.
+This design helps hold weight well when shooting and helps stabilize the projectile while in the air.

 BONUS OFFER: Get your free shooting range targets to print at home!